JuliaPluto/static-export-template/README.md

 -   Place the Pkg commands and the imports in the same cell.
 -   You can use the same setup when running your notebook locally.
 Julia will re-use existing package installations, so this will only download and install packages the first time.

-_In the future, Pluto will automate this process for you!_ 🙈

 ### Homepage